-Where relevant, based on the reason and purpose of the audit, auditors provide their determination on what remediation is or remains necessary for a specified use or range of uses at the audit site (refer to section 4.6 of this guideline). → This
+Where relevant, based on the reason and purpose of the audit, auditors provide their determination on what remediation is or remains necessary for a specified use or range of uses at the audit site (refer to section 4.6).
+This is not a determination on the suitability of a site for a specific use (refer to section 4.3 of this guideline).
+This determination is to be made taking into account the definition of remediation in the EP Act.

-&lt;sup>78 → Refer to the definition of 'remediate' as it appears in section 3(1) of the EP Act ←
+&lt;sup>78 Refer to the definition of 'remediate' as it appears in section 3(1) of the EP Act

-Guidance on sustainable remediation is currently being developed by organisations in Australia, including through the Sustainable Remediation Forum of Australia and New Zealand (SuRF)
+Guidance on sustainable remediation is currently being developed by organisations in Australia, including the Sustainable Remediation Forum of Australia and New Zealand (SuRF)